lgmoneda/time-robust-forest/README.md

 predictions = model.predict_proba(test_data[features])[:, 1]
 ```

-There are only a few arguments that differ from a traditional Random Forest. two arguments
+There are only three arguments that differ from a traditional Random Forest.

-- time_column: the column from the input dataframe containing the time
-periods the model will iterate over to find the best splits (default: "period")
+- time_column: the column from the input data frame containing the periods the model will iterate over to find the best splits (default: "period")
 - min_sample_periods: the number of examples in every period the model needs
 to keep while it splits.
-- period_criterion: how the performance in every period is going to be
+- period_criterion: how the model will aggregate the performance in every period.
-aggregated.
 Options: {"avg": average, "max": maximum, the worst case}.
 (default: "avg")

 To use the environment-wise optimization: